Isaiah Foskey

 Isaiah Ulysses Foskey (born October 30, 2000) is an American professional football defensive end for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and was selected by the New Orleans Saints in the second round of the 2023 NFL draft.

 Early life

 Foskey was born on October 30, 2000, in Antioch, California.
 He later attended the De La Salle High School in Concord, California, where he played defensive end and tight end on their football team.
 He played in the 2019 All-American Bowl.
 Foskey committed to play college football at the University of Notre Dame.

 College career

 Foskey played in four games his first year at Notre Dame in 2019 and had five tackles and a blocked punt.
 As a sophomore in 2020, he had 20 tackles and 4.5 sacks.
 Foskey returned in 2021 as a starter.
+Foskey finished his college career with totals of 122 tackles, 26.5 sacks, seven forced fumbles, three fumble recoveries, and two pass breakups.